Desert Battle Dress Uniform

 The Desert Battle Dress Uniform (DBDU) is a U.S. arid-environment camouflage battle uniform that was used by the United States Armed Forces from the early 1980s to the early to mid 1990s, most notably during the Persian Gulf War.
 Although the U.S. military has long since abandoned the pattern, it is still in widespread use by militaries across the world as of the early 2020s.

 Appearance

 The Desert Battle Dress Uniform was designed in 1970 and uses a camouflage pattern known as the Six-Color Desert Pattern or colloquially as Chocolate-Chip Camouflage and Cookie Dough Camouflage.
 The camouflage received its nickname because it resembles chocolate-chip cookie dough.
 It is made up of a base pattern of light tan overlaid with broad swathes of pale green and wide two-tone bands of brown.
 Clusters of black and white spots are scattered over, to mimic the appearance of pebbles and their shadows.
+The cut of the DBDU is virtually identical to that of the Temperate BDU, retaining the ‘Elvis Collar’, and it was initially made with a ripstop 50% / 50% nylon-cotton (Nyco) blend.
+An improved version, the Enhanced Desert BDU or EDBDU, was adopted in the early 1990s, in 100% ripstop cotton.
+DBDUs were used alongside PASGT helmet covers, ALICE rucksack covers, caps and boonie hats also made in the 6-color pattern.
+Most early DBDUs have an orange tint, with later versions, especially those issued before and during the Gulf War having a more reddish one.